Connect with us

 Wed, 10 Jan 2024 10:00:00 +0000

-Bria Peacock chose a career in medicine because the Black Georgia native saw the dire needs in her community — access to care.
+Bria Peacock chose a career in medicine because the Black Georgia native saw the dire health needs in her community — including access to abortion care.

 Her commitment to becoming a maternal health care provider was sparked early on when she witnessed the discrimination and judgment leveled against her older sister, who became a mother as a teen.
 When the Supreme Court overturned Roe v.
 Wade in 2022, Peacock was already in her residency program in California, and her thoughts turned back to women like her sister.